MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/setup_nat_network.md

 Some scenarios require multiple applications or services to use the same NAT.
 In this case, the following workflow must be followed so that multiple applications / services can use a larger NAT internal subnet prefix

 **_We will detail the Docker 4 Windows - Docker Beta - Linux VM co-existing with the Windows Container feature on the same host as an example.
-THis workflow is subject to change_**
+This workflow is subject to change_**

 1. C:\> net stop docker
 2. Stop Docker4Windows MobyLinux VM